Henry T. Titus: Later years and legacy

 He was also the Justice of the Peace, a notary public for Volusia County, and a marine insurance underwriter's agent.
-Rheumatic gout kept him confined to a wheelchair during the last years of his life.
+During the last years of his life, he used a wheelchair due to rheumatic gout.
 Henry Theodore Titus died August 7, 1881, in his namesake town of Titusville.

 His son Theodore Titus (Sr.) became a distinguished south Georgia jurist.
 Great-grandson Theodore Titus, III served five terms as a member of the Georgia House of Representatives.